wynnearcilla/smart-trip-safety-concierge-agent-sf-hackathon/README.md

 10. **Validate access** — Switches to `CORTEX_APP_ROLE` and confirms proper permissions.

 ✅ **Result:**
-A ready-to-use Snowflake data environment for analytics and visualization — secure, structured, and role-based.
+A ready-to-use Snowflake data environment for analytics and visualization — secure, structured, and role-based. **There are 8 created Views which will be used as Logical Tables for the Semantic Views in Cortex Analyst.**

 ---

-# 2) Parse the documents for Cortex Search.
+# 2) In Cortex Analyst, upload the YAML files found in [SEMANTIC_VIEWS/](SEMANTIC_VIEWS/) to create the Semantic Views.

+### 🔹 Detailed Instructions
+1. Download the YAML files in [SEMANTIC_VIEWS/](SEMANTIC_VIEWS/) to your local computer.
+2. In the Snowflake UI, go to AI & ML --> Cortex Analyst.
+3. Select the Warehouse 'HACK_WH'.
+4. Upload the YAML files to create the Semantic Views.
+5. Set the Database & Schema to 'TOURISM_DB.CURATED' and the Stage to 'SEMANTIC_UPLOAD_STAGE'.
+6. Ensure that the following 8 Semantic Views are successfully created.
+     - WEATHER_SUITABILITY_SEM
+     - SAFETY_INDEX_SEM
+     - HOTEL_RECO_SEM
+     - POI_SEM
+     - HOLIDAYS_SEM
+     - TRAFFIC_LATEST_SEM
+     - TRAFFIC_ALERTS_SEM
+     - TRANSIT_NEXT_DEPARTURES_SEM
+7. Note: The created Views from Step 1 were used as Logical Tables for the Semantic Views.
+Each View directly corresponds to a Semantic View (e.g., WEATHER_SUITABILITY --> WEATHER_SUITABILITY_SEM).

 ---